Regression Discontinuity Design – Sharp

 What RDD Identifies

-Under these assumptions, the RDD estimates the local average treatment effect at the cutoff:
+Under these assumptions, the RDD estimates the average treatment effect at the cutoff:

 This quantity is the expected treatment effect for units whose running variable is exactly at the threshold.